kounch/psxc_xpandr/README.md

 * Can keep or virtually replace the original installed games
 * Minimal modification of PlayStation Classic Storage
 * Extracts automatically most of the needed files when used on a blank USB drive
+* Adds support for access to the console menu using simultaneously the buttons `Select` and `Triangle` of a controller
 * Optionally compatible to play with two controllers, using a USB hub
 * Optional UI modifications support
 * Optional cheats support via cheatpops.db